Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Starting a new business is an exciting and challenging task that requires careful planning and a clear understanding of the legal requirements.
 If you’re in Alabama and dreaming of launching your own business, one of your first steps should be to form a business entity.

-There are several types of business entities to choose from, and the sole proprietorship is a popular one, as it offers the lowest cost to start and simplicity to get off the ground of any of them.
+There are several types of business entities to choose from, and the sole proprietorship is a popular one, as it offers the lowest cost to start and the most simplicity to get off the ground.
 To say the sole proprietorship is a popular entity in Alabama is an understatement because, according to the IRS, there are 313,692 sole proprietorships out of the 417,092 small businesses in the state.

 In this article, I’ll explain what a sole proprietorship is and who it’s for, along with a guide on how to get started.